herb-chan/HayateRewrite/README.md

 ## Documentation
 [Documentation](#Documentation)

-## Features
-- Question of the Day module
-- Music module
-- Info module

 ## Environment Variables
 To run this project, you will need to add the following environment variables to your .env file.
 In my example it's stored under Hayate/secret/.env (while "Hayate" being folder holding everything).